Rick Perry to deliver "Top Ten" on Letterman

 After his infamous “brain freeze” that drew laughter and ridicule from his detractors, Texas Gov. Rick Perry poked fun at himself Thursday night while delivering the “Top Ten” list on CBS’ “The Late Show with David Letterman.”

-His campaign, meanwhile, sought to do some fundraising off the gaffe, encouraging supporters to send $5 for every government agency they "would like to forget."
+His campaign, meanwhile, sought to raise funds off the gaffe, encouraging supporters to send $5 for every government agency they “would like to forget.”

 Perry’s team said he will appear on CBS’ “The Late Show with David Letterman” to present the “Top Ten List” Thursday night.